 Beach to Bush, Great Barrier Reef to Ayers Rock, Kangaroos and Koalas - Australia has so much to offer for a short or long holiday.
 Multiple international flight routes link Australia with the rest of the world, making it a popular gap year destination to visit on a round the world flight or as a destination in its own right.
 Travellers are drawn to the extensive coastline 25,800km long and dusted by 7000 beaches many of which are picture postcard pristine white sand bays washed by turquoise surf.
-Australia is also home to 500 national parks including rainforests, empty outback, coastal dunes and rugged mountain ranges - you can experience the highlights of the country and do something unique on one of our holidays.
-Plan a gap year to Australia today.
+Australia is also home to 500 national parks including rainforests, empty outback, coastal dunes and rugged mountain ranges.
+We have a selection of authentic holidays, gap year programs and activity breaks where you can experience the highlights of the country and do something meaningful.
+Search trips today.

 With a relaxed lifestyle and a favourable climate, the idea of a holiday in Australia sounds great.
 But what does it take to make all the arrangements beyond an airline ticket?
 Here’s what you need to know to plan a gap year in Australia.
 Travel visas are for people hoping to visit the country for a short or long term, perfect for people taking a gap year in Australia.
 Just to travel in Australia you will need to apply for a visa, this applies even if you are just visiting as a tourist.
 Please don't expect to arrive at the airport without a visa and be let into the country.